Photography course for beginners. 3 days.

 - 1st lesson – Introduction.
 Learn to control your camera in fully manual mode.
 Aperture, shutter speed, ISO.
 Their mutual relation.
 Depth of field.
 White balance.
 Focus, focus modes, how to navigate around focus points.
 The light meter.
 Metering modes.
 Theory and practice.
 Home work.

 - 3rd lesson – Day time.
 P – mode.
 Exposure compensation.
-How to take a picture if the sun is befind your object.
+How to take a picture if the sun is behind your object.
 Usage of reflectors.
-Usage of flash in daylight.
 Panning techniques.
 Basics of composition.
 The rule of thirds.

 Alternatively, you can take this course in a form of one-on-one study.
 In this case we will schedule your lessons individually, the price will be $60 for 1.5 hour session.